covid19cz/erouska-android/README.md

 ## Technical details

 - Bluetooth Low Energy
-- For Android-Android, we don't connect devices, ID is only broadcasted in broadcast payload
+- For Android-Android, we don't connect to devices, ID is only broadcasted in broadcast payload
 - For Android-iOS, we need to connect to the iOS device via GATT to get the ID
 - We use [Firebase Phone Number Authentication](https://firebase.google.com/docs/auth/android/phone-auth) for verifying phone numbers and authentication
 - We use [Firebase Storage](https://firebase.google.com/docs/storage) for uploading user data in CSV format